stoeps13/connections-doc/source/admin/admin/t_admin_wikis_config_mime.md

 4. In the mimeType attribute, specify a mime type in standard format, for example `text/plain`.
 Each value must be unique or an error is returned when you start the system.
 Go to the [Internet Assigned Numbers Authority \(IANA\)](http://www.iana.org/assignments/media-types/) website for a list of MIME types.

+    !!! note
-    **Note:** The mediaType attribute is not supported in this release.
+    The mediaType attribute is not supported in this release.

 5. In each extension element, specify the extensions that you want to map to the MIME type.
 Each value must be unique or an error is returned when you start the system.